 And you never know how big the ripple effect of each thought will be.
 Like raindrops.
 They can hold great power if we attach emotion to them.

-Once we understand (and accept) the never-ending nature of thoughts, we can begin to understand where our power over them lies – in the emotion we attach to them.
-Or choose NOT to attach to them.
+Once we understand (and accept) the never-ending nature of thoughts, we can begin to understand where our power over them lies – in the energy we feed them.
+Or choose NOT to feed them.

 As we get better at observing our thoughts with detachment – letting them float by like a fast-moving river – we can begin practising acknowledging them and letting them go.
 Some thoughts will be persistent, even obsessive, like a dripping tap!
 If there is an action we can take to alleviate some of the stress these particular types of thoughts cause, then we should wholeheartedly take that action.